CM11and CM11A Transmitter-ReceiverGENERAL

 |The lower left area of the CM-11 frame was reserved for a blank antenna tuning chart.
 Not all CM11 cabinets were fitted with the spare chart feature.
 (Photo by Meir Ben-Dror WF2U)|

-The test cable could be used to troubleshoot either the CSR-5A receiver of the TM-11 transmitter chassis.
-When used with the TM11-A chassis, one end of the cable plugs into the connector marked "Test Cable Here Only".
-This label is not in evicence on a TM-11 chassis.
+The test cable could be used to troubleshoot either the CSR-5A receiver ofr the C-11 transmitter chassis.
+When used with the transmitter , one end of the cable plugs into the connector marked "TESTPLUG ONLY" .
+This lmarking is not in evidence on some CM11 cabinets.

 |RF OUTPUT CONNECTIONS|